 Most companies have understood the need to become more digital but fail to implement corresponding ways of working.
 Too often, project initiatives fail to consider the people side of digital transformations and rely purely on business and IT objectives.

-With digitisation progressing fast, E.ON felt increasing pressure to become more digital and innovative.
+With digitization progressing fast, E.ON felt increasing pressure to become more digital and innovative.
 In addition to transparency and accessibility, their clients expected to be addressed through digital channels and a fast processing of their enquiries.
 The company understood that their digital transformation required a holistic change, but they did not have the right flexibility and reaction time to adapt to new market dynamics and the rising customer expectations.

 Capgemini offered itself as a partner that had in-depth expertise in agile transformation.
-In turn, the organisation decided, that a joint collaboration with Capgemini would help them achieving their vision.
+In turn, the organization decided, that a joint collaboration with Capgemini would help them achieving their vision.
 For that purpose, all regional utility companies in the E.ON Group started the project: “fuNke – dedicated to our grid customers”.
 The key focus of the cooperation was targeting the agility of E.ON’s regional subsidiaries.
 The culture was rooted in traditional values, which was considered beneficial, but also lead to missing the crucial flexibility and innovativeness that it needed to stay competitive.
 The company wanted to master its digital challenges and increasingly take advantage of agile opportunities.

 - Innovation & Learning = The implementation of new ways of working and increasing creativity and innovation through agility.
 This included an increased openness towards failure, promoting more rapid trial and error behavior.